 Vegetables with Folic Acid

 Growing vegetables high in folic acid is a great place to start.
-Dark leafy greens, including spinach, collards, turnip greens and mustard greens, are easy to grow and they’re excellent folic acid-rich veggies.
+Dark leafy greens, including spinach, collards, turnip greens, and mustard greens are easy to grow and they’re excellent folic acid-rich veggies.
 Plant dark leafy greens in early spring as soon as danger of frost has passed and the ground is warm.
 Don’t wait too long because dark leafy greens tend to bolt as soon as it gets hot.
 However, you can plant another crop in late summer.

 Cruciferous vegetables (like broccoli, Brussels sprouts, cabbage, and cauliflower) are delicious veggies for folic acid.
-Cruciferous vegetables are cool climate crops that do best in areas with and mild summers.
+Cruciferous vegetables are cool climate crops that do best in areas with mild summers.
 Plant seeds directly in the garden in early spring, or get going early and start them indoors.
 Locate cruciferous vegetables in a shady spot if afternoons are hot.

 Beans of all sorts can be planted outdoors any time after the last frost, but germination is slow if the ground is too cold.
-You’ll have better luck if the soil has warmed to at least 50 F. (10 C.), but preferably 60 to 80 F. (15- 25 C.).
+You’ll have better luck if the soil has warmed to at least 50 degrees F. (10 C.), but preferably 60 to 80 degrees F. (15- 25 C.).
 Fresh beans keep about a week in the refrigerator, but dry beans keep for months, or even years.